aliceqin12/cloud-services-dotnet-execute-powershell-file-in-storage-file-mounted-disk/README.md

 <Runtime executionContext="elevated" />
 ```

-makes worker role service running under administrator mode.
-Because we need to use administrator authority to run mount disk command.
+makes worker role service running under administrator mode, since we need to use the administrator authority to run mount disk commands.

 *__3. Write Startup.cmd Content__*

-Create an Startup.cmd file to Worker Role project root path.
+Create a Startup.cmd file to Worker Role project root path.

-Startup.cmd will set PowerShell global execution policy to prevent to meet policy not enough warning.
-It also will mount storage file folder as remote disk.
+Startup.cmd will set PowerShell global execution policy to prevent meeting policy-not-enough warning.
+It will also mount the storage file folder as remote disk.

-Please refer the codes in our example solution and replace storage account and access key to yours.
+Please refer to the codes in our example solution and replace the storage account and access key to yours.

 *__4. Write Worker Role Code to execute cmd and PowerShell script__*

-Please modify WorkerRole.RunAsync method to below codes.
+Please modify WorkerRole.RunAsync method as below codes.

-These codes firstly use administrator role to execute startup.cmd to mount disk.
+These codes run under administrator role at first to execute startup.cmd to mount disk.

-Then it execute PowerShell test.ps1
+Then it will execute PowerShell test.ps1

 ```c#
         private async Task RunAsync(CancellationToken cancellationToken)